Sprayer

 Vineyard spraying differs greatly from field crop spraying, partly because of the diversity of vineyard management methods, but also because of the different objectives of the work to be carried out.
 The main tasks are

-• Localised treatments in the fruit-bearing zone
+• Localised treatments on the fruit-bearing zone

 Memo on good sprayer maintenance practices